Nickels & Noses By Milburn

 of his precious things, the silver, and the gold, and the spices, and the

-all that was found in his treasures: there was nothing in his house, nor
+that was found in his treasures: there was nothing in his house, nor in all

-in all his dominion, that Hezekiah shewed them not.”
-For this act of
+his dominion, that Hezekiah shewed them not.”
+For this act of pride he

-problem, in a manner of speaking, was that he wanted to impress the people
+in a manner of speaking, was that he wanted to impress the people from Babylon

 Israel.
 And David said to Joab and to the rulers of the people, Go, number

-flesh more than God.
-In a manner of speaking, David wanted to know how many
+the flesh more than God.
+In a manner of speaking, David wanted to know how

-noses he had.
-For his folly and vain glory a plague was sent on Israel which
+many noses he had.
+For his folly and vain glory a plague was sent on Israel

 21:14). <>One would glean from these two passages of Scripture